 How long can I stay in the bath?

 Your bath shouldn’t be longer than 10-15 minutes.
 Hyperthermia may occur if you stay in hot water for an extended time.
 This condition is when your body temperature becomes abnormally high, which is unhealthy for your body.

 A warm bath is not the same as a hot tub because hot tubs have a higher temperature and are more prone to germs.
 Hot tubs and jacuzzis consist of recycled water flowing at a higher temperature.

 In one study, medical researchers found an increased risk of birth defects such as esophageal atresia, omphalocele, and gastroschisis in women who use hot tubs more than once during early pregnancy and for long periods.1

 Be careful not to slip!

 Following these easy tips means safely taking a bath while pregnant and enjoying every blissful minute!
-Contact your medical provider if you have any questions or concerns about taking a bath while pregnant.
+Contact your medical provider if you have questions or concerns about bathing while pregnant.